Sample syllabus: Social justice concerns for communicators

 Want to go straight to the syllabus?
 Use this link to go to the Google doc.

-Rather than simply creating a list of case studies of PR mistakes made by companies, I focused this course on the need for students to consider their own identities, privilege, and biases and how that shapes their thinking.
-I also sought to discuss ways whiteness is perpetuated within public relations/strategic communication and provide concrete skills-building opportunities (explorations of conscious/inclusive language, the ethical use of photography, digital accessibility, and ethical/dignified storytelling practices).
+Rather than simply creating a list of case studies of PR mistakes made by companies, I focused this course on the need for students to consider their identities, privilege, and biases and how that shapes their thinking.
+I also sought to discuss ways whiteness is perpetuated by default within public relations/strategic communication and provide concrete skills-building opportunities (explorations of conscious/inclusive language, the ethical use of photography, digital accessibility, and ethical/dignified storytelling practices).

 I know from personal experience that it is too easy for communicators (and particularly white communicators) to assume diversity/equity concerns are something “others” should address.
+But, EVERY communicator makes choices about the words, images, stories, and frames they use—along with the counsel they give to others.

 Some of the key choices I made when building this syllabus include the following: